eecs370/piazza_bot/README.md

 PROJECT : The single subfolder of the 'project' folder you want to post to, ex: projet_1, project_2, project_3, project_4

 $ piazza_bot.py

+This repo needs to be public, as it is in the project spec repos which host github pages.